shdushantha/fake-news-detection/README.md

 ```

 ## 🤖 Inference Function
-The notebook includes a function predict_news(news_text) that loads the saved models and classifies any given news text in real-time.
+The notebook includes a function predict_news(news_text) that loads the saved model and classifies any given news text in real-time.

 Example Usage:
 ```bash